Thursday, 28 September 2023

 Because it’s so dark, the Forest Park is one of the best places in the world to enjoy the stars – which is why it has been designated a Dark Sky Park.
 On a clear night the stars are so bright that you don’t need a telescope or even binoculars to enjoy them.
 There are information panels about stargazing at Clatteringshaws Visitor Centre.

 The Galloway Kite Trail, a scenic 24 mile (40 km) tour around Loch Ken, is an exciting way to view spectacular red kites in lovely scenery.
 During the summer, the trail includes the Raiders’ Road Forest Drive, so look out for red kites soaring overhead as you explore.
 Bennan Viewpoint car park and trails at the east end of the Forest Drive, near Mossdale, are particularly good for sightings.

-There are public toilets with accessible facilities at Otter Pool car park, half way along the forest drive.
 Nearby Clatteringshaws Visitor Centre has a café and shop.

 You can drive Raiders' Road Forest Drive in either direction.
 The west entrance is on the south side of the A712 (also known as The Queen's Way) between Newton Stewart and New Galloway, near Clatteringshaws Visitor Centre.
 The east entrance is on the A762, just north of Mossdale village.

 Watch for wildlife or gaze at the stars